CCantale/C-Raycasting-Engine/README.md

-# C-Raycasting-Engine
+# C Raycasting Engine

-Simple engine to make "2.5D" games
+Simple engine to make games à la Wolfenstein3D.
+Have fun!

+## Guide

+Work in progress...

+## Demo
+On MacOS, run 'make' to compile a demo.
+Then, run './demo tests/map.cub' to execute it